noiredayz/trilaud/README.md

 ## http interface ##
 triLaud has an integrated web server (nodejs http server based, no additional bloat) for stats and reload option for Windows users.
 If you don't need/don't want this functionality set http port to 0 in the config (or remove the setting).

+**On systems that are accessible by other on the network I recommend setting the web server IP address to localhost or setting up firewall rules to prevent unauthorized access**

 HTML Endpoints (for humans like us):
 * / : stats in html